exorev07/Bike_Guardian_DNP/README.md

   - If a vehicle approaches from the left, the **left LED** lights up.
   - If from the right, the **right LED** lights up.
   - If directly behind (or both sides), **both LEDs** activate.
+- The code is designed logically such that each LED blinks strategically depending on the distance of the vehicle approaching the rider.
-- A **buzzer** also sounds to alert the rider in real time.
+- A **buzzer** also sounds to alert the rider in real time if the vehicle is in dangerously close vicinity.

 This simple yet effective setup improves rider awareness without requiring complex infrastructure or expensive components.

 ---

 ## Summary:

 Bike Guardian is an Arduino-based safety system designed to protect cyclists from rear-approaching vehicles.
 It uses three ultrasonic sensors mounted at the back of the bicycle to detect objects within a 45° field of view.
-Based on the direction of the approaching vehicle, the system triggers LEDs on the handlebar (left, right, or both) and activates a buzzer to alert the rider.
+Based on the direction of the approaching vehicle, the system triggers LEDs on the handlebar (left, right, or both), activates a buzzer to alert the rider, and also activates the rear LEDs to alert the approaching traffic in case of low visibility.
 This enhances situational awareness in real-time, especially in low-visibility conditions, making cycling on busy roads safer and more confident.